siva-hyperverge/face-match-apac-rest-api/README.md

 	- appkey

 * **Request Body**
+	 - To match user photo with the face in an ID card
+	 	- selfie - jpeg, png or tiff image
+	 	- id - jpeg, png or tiff image
+	 - To match user photo with the Base64 face string provided by the documents api
+	 	- selfie - jpeg, png or tiff image
+	 	- idFaceString - Base64 string

+	 - To match one user photo with another user photo:
+	 	- image1 - jpeg, png or tiff image
+	 	- image2 - jpeg, png or tiff image
-    - type : use '*id*' for Selfie to ID card photo matching and '*selfie*' for Selfie to Selfie matching
+	 	- type - use '*selfie*' for Selfie to Selfie matching
-	- image1, image2

 ## Response Structure